flojoy-ai/docs/docs/instruments-database/Power Supplies/Keysight-M960x-defs/Keysight-M960x-defs.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-Here is a Python script that uses Qcodes to connect to a Keysight M960x Power Meter:
+Here is a Python script that uses Qcodes to connect to a Keysight (Agilent) M960x Power Meter:

 ```python
 import qcodes as qc